Pistachio Shells Compostability: Breaking the Myths

 So, next time you’re munching on your favorite pistachios think about how their shells’ journey could potentially continue in a sustainable manner through pistachio shells compostability!

-Pistachio Shells and Their Compostability
+Pistachio Shells and their Compostability

 Grazing on a bag of pistachios is one of life’s simple pleasures, but what to do with the pile of shells left behind?
 Those little wooden cast-offs spark a conversation: are pistachio shells compostable?

-Pistachio Shells and Their Compostability
+Pistachio Shells: Pistachio Shells and Their Compostability

 The Structure of Pistachio Shells